cpraveen/numa/gauss2.md

 I = \int_0^\infty g(x) \ud x
 $$

-by write it as
+by writing it as

 $$
 I = \int_0^\infty \ee^{-x}[ \ee^x g(x)] \ud x = \int_0^\infty \ee^{-x} f(x) \ud x
 $$

 We can use quadrature formula based on Laguerre polynomials.
 See Atkinson, page 308 and 309.
 :::